 As I have said my family have been driving around South and East Africa most of my life hence why for part of our journey from Botswana to Namibia we drove late into the night.
 Although for the most part our drive in Botswana when was mainly during the day.
 I wish I had take more pictures of the travels around Botswana to show you, driving in Botswana during the day means there are chances of seeing animals by the roadside.
-From Ostriches to Elephants and Monkeys.
+From Ostriches to Elephants and Monkeys, click here for a guide to all the safari animals you may encounter in Botswana.
 Remember that parks in Botswana are unfenced which means wildlife wander around.

 Majority of lions and wide cuts like to stay near water so not normally found close to roadsides.
 With that in mind, it’s still worth noting that its best to do the majority of your driving during the day as the animal roaming isn’t restricted to just day time.
 The last thing you want is hitting an animal at night and getting stranded in the middle of nowhere.
 While the chances of that happening are rather narrow its still worth pointing out that the risk is there.

 Tip: NEVER EVER swim in rivers in the north of Botswana as there is a high likelihood of you becoming lunch to very happy and well appreciative crocodiles.
 Don’t attempt to swim in an of the rivers in the Okavango Delta region.